 What Rocky Mountaineer Route Should I Choose?

 This is a tough question because all routes offer different scenic views and the same fabulous onboard services and are available east and west-bound on each route.
 I have been on three of the routes: Journey Through the Clouds (Vancouver to Jasper, Canada), First Passage to the West (Vancouver to Banff, Canada), and Rockies to the Red Rocks (Denver to Moab, USA).
 Of the three, my favourite is Vancouver to Banff because of the Spiral Tunnel and the stunning mountain views through the GoldLeaf dome roof.
-You can’t go wrong with any of the routes, but so far that is my favourite.
+You can’t go wrong with any of the routes, but that is my favourite so far.

 What Should I Bring on My Rocky Mountaineer Trip?